etjernst/etjernst.github.io/_resources/git-tutorial.md

 <p>So far this lives only on your laptop.
 GitHub gives it a backup, a home, and a way to share it.</p>

 <h3>Connect your repository to GitHub</h3>
 <p>On <a href="https://github.com/">github.com</a>, click New, name the repository, and leave it completely empty.
 Don't let GitHub add a README or a <code>.gitignore</code> for you.
-If it creates even one file, the repository starts its own separate history, and GitHub rejects your first push with a confusing error.</p>
+If it creates even one file, the repository starts its own separate history, and GitHub will reject your first push with a confusing error.</p>
-<p>GitHub then gives you a URL ending in <code>.git</code>.
+<p>GitHub will then give you a URL ending in <code>.git</code>.
 Connect your local repository to it and send your commits up:</p>
 <pre><code>git remote add origin https://github.com/yourname/thesis.git   <span class="o"># link to GitHub</span>
 git branch -M main         <span class="o"># name your branch "main"</span>
 git push -u origin main    <span class="o"># send commits up, and remember this link</span></code></pre>